I’m all for preparing for the worst, but if you’re going to prepare, remember your brain is your most valuable asset. Don’t buy dumb stuff.

 For science, I’d love to taste wise food storage’s kits, but I just can’t bring myself to give this company any money because of their dishonest marketing.
 Even their “free sample” requires you to talk to a sales rep on the phone, and they require you to promise that if it tastes even halfway decent that you’ll buy a kit from them.
 No thanks, I won’t be sampling these.

-If you are going to choose an instant just add water option, go with Mountain House.
-They’re transparent about the nutritional content of their food, and people actually regularly live on it on camping expeditions.
+If you are going to choose an instant just add water option, go with Mountain House for the short term and Valley Food Storage for 1+ months.
+They’re both transparent about the nutritional content of their food, and high quality.

-The downside?
-Taste, low calories and price…so just about everything.
+Misleading advertising, low calories, and high price…so just about everything.

 Thrive life got a lot of press when they started selling their 1-year emergency food kit at Costco.
 If there’s one thing Costco shoppers love, it’s buying a boatload of food all at once.
 That’s kind of their business model.
 After that, a bunch of suburban housewives became accidental preppers basically overnight.